kexiZeroing/FE-Learning-notes/knowledge/javascript/esmodules.md

 ```

 ### Applying the module to HTML
 Now we just need to apply the JavaScript module to our HTML page.
 This is very similar to how we apply a regular script to a page.
-You need to **include `type="module"` in the &lt;script&gt; element to declare this script as a module**. **You can only use `import` and `export` statements inside modules; not regular scripts**.
+You need to **include `type="module"` in the `<script>` element to declare this script as a module**.
+You can only use `import` and `export` statements inside modules; not regular scripts.
 Note that **modules use strict mode automatically**.
+JavaScript module scripts are **deferred by default** (`<script defer>`).
+This means the download for the module can happen in parallel with HTML parsing and the execuation is after the DOM is loaded.

 If a browser does not support modules, we need to use a combination of `type="module"` and `nomodule` attribute.
 - In modern browsers that support module scripts, the script element with the `nomodule` attribute will be ignored, and the script element with a type of `module` will be fetched and evaluated as a module script.